npke/speak-up/README.md

-# Speak Up - Speak to made change start
+# Speak Up - Start speak to make change start

-### 1.Description
+### 1. Description
-Speak Up is a mobile English Chat application which help you improve your communication skill (speaking & listening) by give you short converstations with other users anytime you free.
-The main idea is connect two users in the same level, give them a topic that both interested in and then they make a converstation about it.
+Speak Up is a mobile English Chat application which helps you improve your communication skills (speaking & listening) by giving you short conversations with other users anytime you're free.
+The main idea is connect two users in the same level, give them a topic that both interested in and then they make a conversation about it.

-### 2. App flow- User sign up
+### 2. App flow & Features
+- User sign up
-#### 2.1 Sign up, test English level,
-- Do a test to indentify user's english level (if the test result is unexpected with user, they can choose to test again)
+- Do a test to identify user's English level (if the test result is unexpected with user, they can choose to test again)
-- Assign user to the level: beginner, immediate, advandce
+- Assign user to the level: beginner, intermediate, advance
-- Choose topics that they are interted in
+- Choose topics that they are interested in
 - Finish sign up

 - Open app
+- Show main menu which includes:
+  - Start a random conversation (core feature),
+  - Explore great conversations done by other users,
+  - Practice pronunciation,
-- Show main menu which include: Start a random converstation (core feature), Practice pronuncation, Converstatiion samples (common use-case by level: greeting, have dinner, interview, prestation...)
+  - Conversation samples (common use-case by level: greeting, interview, presentation...)

+#### Flow for random conversation feature:
-- User choose to start a converstation -> send a request, find other available users -> random choose one -> connect to start -> converstation can be audio only or video chat -> users talking about the topic -> app record the converstation -> converstation finish -> give them recored audio/video.
+Start a converstation -> Send a request, find other available users (in the same level) -> Random choose one -> Connect to chosen user (conversation can be audio only or video chat) -> Give they a topic -> Users talk about the topic -> Record the conversation -> Conversation finish -> Give user the recored audio/video.

-Paid features:
+#### Paid features:
-- Converstation review: Want teacher to review your converstation and then get feedback -> send review request -> select the user you want to help you review the converstation -> check their pay requirement (free or how much) -> teacher reivew & make a summary report -> call to disucss with user
+- Conversation review: Want to review your conversation and then get feedback -> Send review request -> Select reviewer -> Check their pay requirement (free or how much) -> Reviewer reivew & make a summary report -> Discuss about the conversation & give feedback, mistake correct

-- Start converstation to expert english user to get feedback, correct right on the converstation (pay per minutes)
+- Start conversation with expert English user to get feedback, correct mistake right on the conversation (pay per minutes)

 ### 3. Challenges:
 - Implement & optimize video chat feature
--- Solution: Use third-party app or service (Messegner, Zalo, Viber...)
+-- Solution: Use third-party app or service (Messenger, Zalo, Viber...), focus on the main role that is connect users.
 - Payment
--- Solution:
+-- Solution: Not yet